TSE-Systems/tse-analytics-docs/docs/toolbox/anova/n-way-anova.md

 - **Bayes Factors (BF10)** do not support evidence for group differences

-So,the post-hoc comparisons confirm the ANOVA results:
+So, the post-hoc comparisons confirm the ANOVA results:
-RER values are similar across all four groups , with no significant differences detected.
+RER values are similar across all four groups, with no significant differences detected.

 Together, in this example, both the Two-way ANOVA and post-hoc tests indicate that RER does not differ significantly across genotypes or treatment conditions, and there is no significant interaction between these two factors.